clojure-goes-fast/clj-async-profiler/README.md

 -XX:+DebugNonSafepoints` JVM flags.
 Without those flags the profiler will still work correctly but results might be less accurate.
 Without these options, there is a high chance that simple inlined methods will not appear in the profile.
-When agent is attached at runtime CompiledMethodLoad JVMTI event enables debug info, but only for methods compiled after the event is turned on.
+When agent is attached at runtime, CompiledMethodLoad JVMTI event enables debug info, but only for methods compiled after the event is turned on.

+If you see stackframes like `/usr/lib/.../libjvm.so`, it means that you have to install JDK debug symbols.
+E.g., on Ubuntu that would be the package `openjdk-11-dbg`.

 ## Platform support